 Here’s a photo of the cross-section.
-The bread rose a little too high over the edge of the pan because it is in an 8 1/2 by 4 1/2 inch loaf pan.
-You may want to go with a 9×5 inch loaf pan should give you a more uniform crumb.
+The bread rose a little too high over the edge of the pan because it was baked in an 8 1/2 by 4 1/2 inch loaf pan.
+A 9×5 inch loaf pan should give you a more uniform crumb.

 Bring on the peanut butter and jelly!
 Or maybe the bacon.
 Basic White Bread is the one you want if you just want something tasty that works well with sandwiches.

 I’ve added some gram measurements.
 My usual weight for 1 cup of all-purpose flour is about 4.5 oz/127 grams, but my bread flour is now coming in at 5 oz/140 grams per cup so I used about 420 grams of flour in this last batch.
 The dough seemed a little dry with 420 and needed a splash of water, so I recommend using 380 grams as the target weight.

 This recipe is a little different in that it has you add active dry yeast directly to the flour mixture rather than proof it in the liquid.
 If you have any doubts about the freshness of your yeast, you can proof it in the liquid.
 To proof it, let the water/milk mixture cool to 105 degrees instead of 125 and add the yeast directly to it.
 Let it stand until foamy (5 to 10 minutes) and then add the mixture to the flour mixture.
 If you are confident your yeast is fresh, just add it to the flour mixture as per the directions.

 - 1/4 cup milk (56 grams)